kimariyb/kimariyb-blog/README.md

 - **Go language video website Projects** in Oct.
 2022 – Present
   - Go, Beego, MySQL, Redis, RabbitMQ, ElasticSearch, Fedora Linux
   - Brief introduction: Undergraduate bachelor's thesis.
-    - The high concurrency problem of the previous PHP project has been solved.
-    - The performance of the video website has been improved.
 - **Six Veins Excalibur of Organic Chemistry** in Mar.
 2023 – Present
   - LaTex, Chemdraw, chemstyle
   - Exercise collection for graduate entrance exam in Organic Chemistry, https://github.com/kimariyb/organic-chemistry
-    - Summary of high-quality organic chemistry graduate entrance exam questions from major universities.
 - **Briefly explore whether the compound cyclobuta[1,2:3,4]di[5]annulene possesses aromaticity** in Mar.
 2023 – Apr.
 2023
   - Gaussian, AICD, Multiwfn, Chemdraw
   - This study explores the aromaticity of the compound using theoretical and computational chemistry tools Gaussian and Multiwfn.
-    - AICD is used to determine the aromaticity of the compound.
-    - NICS is used to determine the aromaticity of the compound.
-    - ICSS is used to determine the aromaticity of the compound.
-    - ELF and LOL is used to determine the aromaticity of the compound.

 ## Skills